Quantum Tomography of Suspended Carbon Nanotubes: Solutions of the Bloch Equations under Dissipation (Rabi and Ramsey)

-We show that on resonance ($\Delta=0$), at dilution temperatures ($\sim50$ mK), and with the system initialized in the ground state $\ket{0}$, the mechanically driven CNT undergoes damped Rabi oscillations.
-By choosing zero detuning \(\Delta=\omega_{0}-\omega_{d}=0\) and shift \(z(t)=Z(t)-Z_{\!\mathrm{eq}}\), the Bloch equations \eqref{eq:BlochX}--\eqref{eq:BlochZ} become:
+In this section we show that on resonance ($\Delta=0$), at dilution temperatures ($\sim10$ mK), and with the system initialized in the ground state $\ket{0}$, the mechanically driven CNT undergoes damped Rabi oscillations.
+By choosing zero detuning \(\Delta=\omega_{0}-\omega_{d}=0\) and shift \(z(t)=Z(t)-Z_{\!\mathrm{eq}}\), the Bloch equations (\ref{eq:Bloch}) become: